May 23, 2022

 Port Commissioner Peter Steinbrueck emphasizes the importance of listening to community stakeholders and letting them direct the Port's involvement to where it's most needed.

 "Community-led projects are now a critical part of the Port’s sustainability strategy to reduce emissions, reduce environmental impact, and improve quality of life for communities closest to operations.
-The South King County Fund helps address longstanding environmental inequities, and puts community needs at the center of our strategy.”
+The South King County Community Impact Fund helps address longstanding environmental inequities, and puts community needs at the center of our strategy.”

 Amy Cirio, assistant crew leader for the PIE youth restoration training crew, trained youth crews to remove invasive species at Hilltop Park while leaving native shrubs intact.
 This work will keep the forest self-sustaining for the next 50 to 100 years.
 To provide ecological benefits like water filtration, air filtration, clean water, and clean air, all layers of a traditional Pacific Northwest ecosystem must be present.